dsalgadom/PA_2/Readme.md

 ### General Instructions
 This project is organized as follows:
 Using two core data sets from R we try to applied everything learned in class.
-The data used were swiss and women.
+The data used were swiss and orange.
 SwissDataSet.csv contains a Comma-separeted value file with the swiss dataset.
 The DoFileSwiss.R contains a DoFile with instructions for a general work with the data set swiss.
 Commands used there were later used for the Markdown file.
 MarkdownTest.Rmd is a preliminary version of the final EducationAgricultureSwiss.Rmd file, which contains the final rmd code for the html and pdf documents.

 We used a Rstudio Project call PA.Rproj to save our work in R.
 HistorySwiss.Rhistory contains the complete history for the Swiss Data Set.
 In Addition, WorkspaceSwiss.RData saved the environment used during the work with swiss.

 Further analysis of the Orange data set was conducted in a seperate workspace and consequentially integrated in the GitHub repository.
 The same holds for the dynamically linked file (function to calculate the standard deviation of all variables of a data frame).

 ## Citation
 R Core Team (2015).
 R: A language and environment for